SamEllick/ig_sponsorship_detection/README.md

 Binary classification of Instagram posts as sponsored (1) or not (0), using a heterogeneous graph neural network with multimodal encoders.
 Based on the SPoD paper (Kim et al., WSDM 2021) with modernised components.

+The core differences are:
+* using a more modern multilingual language model for creating text embeddings
+* using a clip model for image embeddings - the clip model is trained on paired image and text data therefore the embeddings produced may be more correlated with any potential text data from other parts of the graph.
+* using a specific heterogenous graph transformer implementation over a regular graph convolutional neural network

 ## Architecture

 Three encoders produce per-post representations which are fused via attention: